 There are 49 Park and Rides in Fairfax County.
 They are owned and operated by several different entities, such as Fairfax County, private businesses, Virginia Department of Transportation (VDOT), Virginia Railway Express (VRE), and Washington Metropolitan Area Transit Authority (WMATA).
 A complete listing of the lots can be found here.

 Park and Ride lots in Fairfax County are free, except for those at Metrorail Stations.
 Passengers can pay for parking with a SmarTrip card or a credit card.

 Parking overnight at Fairfax County owned park and rides is allowed, but you must provide advance notice to FCDOT.
 Parking is at your own risk.
 Fairfax County is not responsible for any damage to your vehicle or its content while on its property.
 There is no parking for oversized vehicles (RV's, tractor trailers).

 - For the lots owned by VDOT, you must contact VDOT Customer Service at 1-800-367-7623, TTY 711.

-The county and the privately-owned entities reserve the right to have any vehicle towed if it is found in violation (ex. expired tags, expired inspection sticker, abandoned, etc).
+The county and the privately-owned entities reserve the right to have any vehicle towed if it is found in violation (e.g., expired tags, expired inspection sticker, abandoned, etc).
 Inoperable/disabled vehicles must be removed immediately.
 Please refer to the contact information below if you need further clarification.

 Parking is strictly prohibited at all times in fire lanes, no parking zones, bus lanes, sidewalks, walkways, over pedestrian crosswalks, travel lanes and on any landscaping areas.

 Bicycles must be parked in designated bicycle racks or lockers and shall not be secured to stairways, light poles, utility fixtures, parking devices, signs or any other object not specifically intended bicycle parking.

 Absolutely no skateboarding or rollerblading is allowed at any county park and ride.